BayREN Business Program

 What is the BayREN Business Program?

-BayREN Business is intended to serve small, hard-to-reach (HTR) businesses that have been underserved by past energy efficiency programs.
+BayREN Business is intended to serve small businesses that have been underserved by past energy efficiency programs.
 The measured savings approach is simple – aggregators earn incentives when customers save energy!

 An aggregator is a participating vendor, contractor or program partner who works with customers to generate energy efficiency and/or demand savings projects.
 Aggregators manage interactions and relationships with the customer from project identification through customer project implementation.
 Energy savings are paid and measured through population level normalized metered energy consumption (Pop-NMEC).